-- understand the importance of information sharing, both within the school and college, and with other schools and colleges on transfer including in-year and between primary and secondary education, and with the safeguarding partners, other agencies, organisations and practitioners - understand relevant data protection legislation and regulations, especially the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR), and - be able to keep detailed, accurate, secure written records of concerns and referrals and understand the purpose of this record-keeping. - ensure that, when a pupil under the age of 18 years leaves the school/college, all child protection records are passed to the new school/college (separately from the main pupil file and ensuring secure transit) and confirmation of receipt is obtained.
-If the child is the subject of an open case to Children's Social Care, the pupil's social worker is also informed

-• consider whether to share any information about a child leaving the school with the receiving school/college/education provider in advance so that the receiving setting is appropriately informed in order to support the child as effectively as possible and plan for her/his arrival
+- understand relevant data protection legislation and regulations, especially the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR), and - be able to keep detailed, accurate, secure written records of concerns and referrals and understand the purpose of this record-keeping. - ensure that, when a pupil under the age of 18 years leaves the school/college, all child protection records are passed to the new school/college (separately from the main pupil file and ensuring secure transit) and confirmation of receipt is obtained.
+If the child is the subject of an open case to Children's Social Care, the pupil's social worker is also informed - consider whether to share any information about a child leaving the school with the receiving school/college/education provider in advance so that the receiving setting is appropriately informed in order to support the child as effectively as possible and plan for her/his arrival